m3tac1ph4r/Notes/DSA_imp/strings_algorithm/Z_algorithm_pattern_searching.md

 ### Z Algorithm(Linear time pattern searching)

 This is algorithm is same as Rabin Karp algorithm.
-The main difference between Rabin Karp algorithm is in time complexity.
+The main difference between Rabin Karp and Z algorithm is in time complexity.

 | Algorithm   | Worst Case  |
 | ----------- | ----------- |